pavlinamv/rails-load-stats-py/README.md

 ## candlepin-load-stats.py

 candlepin-load-stats.py is similar as rails-load-stats.py script.
 It processes a candlepin logfile to analyze where the load to the app comes from.
-It work the same as rails-load-stats.py, and have the same usage and requirements.
+It works the same as rails-load-stats.py, and have the same usage and requirements.

 Example output: